pnizer/wweb-mcp/README.md

 ### Claude Desktop Integration Issues
    - It's not possible to start wweb-mcp in command standalone mode on Claude because Claude opens more than one process, multiple times, and each wweb-mcp needs to open a puppeteer session that cannot share the same WhatsApp authentication.
 Because of this limitation, we've split the app into MCP and API modes to allow for proper integration with Claude.

+## Features

+- Sending and receiving messages
+- Downloading media from messages (images, audio, documents)
+- Group chat management
+- Contact management and search
+- Message history retrieval

 ## Upcoming Features

 - Support for sending media files (images, audio, documents)
+- Enhanced message templates for common scenarios
-- Group chat management features
+- Advanced group management features
 - Contact management (add/remove contacts)
-- Message templates for common scenarios
 - Enhanced error handling and recovery

 ## Contributing